yezkez10/tp/docs/DeveloperGuide.md

 **MSS**

-1. New patient visits the clinic
+1. New patient visits the clinic.
-2. Patient is not in ClinicRecords
+2. Patient is not in ClinicRecords.
-3. Clinic staff adds this new patient into the ClinicRecords
+3. Clinic staff adds this new patient into the ClinicRecords.
-4. ClinicAssistant shows a confirmation message
+4. ClinicAssistant shows a confirmation message.

     Use case ends.